Fujifilm X-A3 vs Panasonic GX80

-The Fujifilm X-A3 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in August 2016 and April 2016.
-Both the X-A3 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-A3) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm X-A3 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were announced, respectively, in August 2016 and April 2016.
+Both the X-A3 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-A3) and a Four Thirds (GX80) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A3 and the Panasonic GX80.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A3 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (10 percent) than the Fujifilm X-A3.
 Moreover, the GX80 is markedly heavier (26 percent) than the X-A3.
 In this context, it is worth noting that neither the X-A3 nor the GX80 are weather-sealed.